Skip to main content

 Before beginning, gather:

-1. Process inventory — List of the 8–12 primary recurring activities in the department
+1. Process inventory: The 8 to 12 primary recurring activities in the department

-4. Access to practitioners — 30–60 minutes with 3–5 people who do the actual work
+4. Access to practitioners: 30 to 60 minutes with 3 to 5 people who do the actual work

-5. Your own observations — Time spent observing work in progress (minimum 2 hours)
+5. Your own observations: Time spent watching work in progress (minimum 2 hours)

 Step-by-Step Process